-Legislative Changes - The 86th legislature for the State of Texas passed several bills that could possibly impact the City of Kaufman in the future.
-Senate Bill/ House Bill 2, or the Property Tax Reform Bill, will take effect January 1, 2020, impacting property tax revenue in FY21.
+Legislative Changes - The 86th legislature for the State of Texas passed several bills that could possibly impact the City of Kaufman in the future, as the City continues to experience substantial growth.
+Senate Bill/ House Bill 2, or the Property Tax Reform Bill, took effect January 1, 2020.
 The primary limitation of the bill is a reduction in the allowable growth for the maintenance and operations (M&O) portion of the tax rate.
-The current limitation is 8% and it is being reduced to 3.5% growth over the effective M&O tax rate or a de minimis rate of \$500,000 for cities with a population less than 30,000.
+The current limitation is 8% and it is being reduced to

+3.5% growth over the effective M&O tax rate or a de minimis rate of \$500,000 for cities with a population less than 30,000.
 The de minimis rate is a new tax rate calculation added by S.B.
 2 that is designed to give smaller taxing units, including cities, some relief from the 3.5 percent voter-approval tax rate.
 Currently, if the 8% limitation is exceeded, citizens can petition to have a rollback election and require the City to adopt a tax rate limited to 8% growth.
 In the new bill, exceeding 3.5% growth will require an election for the citizens to approve the higher tax rate.
 However, the bill does provide for "banking" the unused growth to be used in a subsequent year.
 Up to three years of banked growth can be used in one year.
+The City of Kaufman proposed a property tax rate that was higher than the no new revenue rate, but lower than the voter approval rate for FY21.
+Therefore S.B.
+2 did not significantly impact the City's FY21 budget compared to the FY20 budget.

-Senate Bill 1152 is not expected to significantly impact the franchise fee revenue for FY20.
+Senate Bill 1152 is not expected to significantly impact the City's franchise fee revenue for FY20, FY21, or anytime in the near future.
 The bill allows cable companies that pay both a cable franchise fee and a voice communications franchise fee to only pay the higher of the two franchise fees.
-The estimated impact to revenues in FY20 was not projected due to minimal information available at the time of the budget.
-Additionally, the projected growth in other franchise taxes was estimated to offset the decrease.
-Therefore, staff does not expect any significant impact in FY20, and effects of SB1152 will be reviewed further during the FY 2021 budget process.
+The estimated impact to revenues is not projected to have a significant impact because the projected growth in other franchise taxes was estimated to offset the minimal decrease.

-Neither one of the Bills mentioned above effected the FY20 Budget, however staff is aware these legislative changes could possibly impact future budgeting efforts.
+Neither one of the Bills mentioned above effected the FY21 Budget significantly, however staff is aware these legislative changes could possibly impact future budgeting efforts as the City continues to experience substantial growth.
 Therefore, the City has carefully reviewed increases in expenses within the budget presented, and balanced them against the need to keep current service levels in place in the future.